 The 89th Annual Feast of San Gennaro will be held in Little Italy for 11 days from Thursday, September 10, through Sunday, September 20, 2015, on the streets of historic Little Italy, the lower Manhattan neighborhood which served as the first home in America for hundreds of thousands of Italian immigrants who came here seeking to improve their lives beginning in the early part of the 20th century. from San Gennaro

 Set just after WWI, Rosina and her family have immigrated from Italy to New York City.
 When she encounters girl bullies on the street that make fun of her red coral horn necklace that she wears to ward off the evil eye, Rosina rejects anything that is “too Italian.”
-The feast of San Gennaro is a big event in her neighborhood and Rosina is chosen to be the queen of the feast.
+The Feast of San Gennaro is a big event in her neighborhood and Rosina is chosen to be the queen of the feast.
 It’s an honor that is very Italian but she has an idea of how to show everyone that she’s a modern American. [picture book, ages 6 and up]

 Strega Nona by Tomie DePaola

 Strega Nona magical pasta pot intrigues her helper, Big Anthony.
 It never gets empty and Big Anthony is always hungry.
-One day when Strego Nona leave her house in Calabria to visit Strega Amelia, Big Anthony thinks he can use magic too to make the pot produce pasta.
+One day when Strega Nona leave her house in Calabria to visit Strega Amelia, Big Anthony thinks he can use magic too to make the pot produce pasta.
 It works a little too well but luckily Strega Nona is back to fix the mess. [picture book, ages 4 and up]

 Spaghetti & Meatballs: Growing Up Italian by Diana Pishner Walker, illustrated by Ashley Teets

-This picture book reminisces about Walker’s large Italian American family’s experiences from huge family annual gatherings for Christmas to sharing the recipes of the food they cooked.
+This picture book reminisces about Walker’s large Italian American family’s experiences from huge family annual gatherings for Christmas to share the recipes of the food they cooked.
 For anyone who grew up around Italian American families or came from one, it is sure to bring back warm memories as well. [picture book, ages 5 and up]

 Fire at the Triangle Factory by Holly Littlefield, illustrated by Mary O’Keefe Young

 Minnie and Tessa are unlikely friends because it isn’t easy for an Italian American Catholic girl and a Jewish girl to be friends in 1911.
 But they are both fourteen-years-old sit side by side working as sewing operators in a factory with dangerous working conditions.
-When a big fire breaks out at the Triangle Shirtwaist Company, their friendship and quick thinking saves them from perishing in the deadliest industrial disaster in the history of New York City. [early chapter book, ages 6 and up]
+When a big fire breaks out at the Triangle Shirtwaist Company, their friendship, and quick thinking save them from perishing in the deadliest industrial disaster in the history of New York City. [early chapter book, ages 6 and up]

 Escape from Mr. Lemoncello’s Library by Chris Grabenstein